Winter-Krimmert/Advanced_Blog_API/README.md

 - Rate limiting and caching for performance
 - Interactive API documentation

+The API is also thoroughly tested to ensure reliability and robustness.
+Test cases cover various scenarios for all major functionalities, including user management, post management, and comment management.

 ## Features

 - **User Management**: CRUD operations for managing users.